wizcamp/wizcamp-realms-demo/session-guides/SESSION-11.md

 ## 🎯 Choose Your Own Adventure

-You've reached a major milestone — your game is live!
-Now it's time to level up by choosing your own path.
-This session introduces self-directed learning, where you decide what to build next using AI assistance and your growing developer skills.

-Choose **up to 4 extensions** to implement — we recommend 2 Starter + 1 Power + 1 Beast, but feel free to mix and match based on your interests.
+Choose **up to 4 extensions** to implement — try 2 Starter + 1 Power + 1 Beast, or mix and match based on your interests.

 Use the [GitHub Copilot Workflow](#github-copilot-workflow) to get AI help with implementation, and the [Git Workflow](#git-workflow) to save and deploy your changes.